Once you find a great study abroad program that aligns with your goals, it’s time to actually begin preparing yourself for the big trip.

 If you're renewing an old passport, you can leave behind your birth certificate in exchange for your expired passport.

 In addition to a passport, you may need a visa to study abroad.
-Different countries have different visa requirements so look up your intended study abroad destination's regulations on the State Department's website.
+Different countries have different visa requirements, so look up your intended study abroad destination's regulations on the State Department's website.
 You can also contact the nearest embassy or consulate of the country you plan on going to in order to receive information about visa requirements and any special travel restrictions.
-Similar to passports, visa applications can take several months to process so don't delay in applying!
+Similar to passports, visa applications can take several months to process, so don't delay in applying!
+These can also require a physical and a background check, based on the country, so ensure you’re prepared for that.

 Plan on visiting your doctor and getting a physical before you leave to ensure you are in good health.
 Bring along a copy of your medical records in case of an emergency overseas.

-Also, if you have a critical medical condition that requires prescription drugs you may want to bring enough with you to last your entire time abroad (if possible).
-Prescriptions drugs must be carried in correctly labeled containers to prevent being mistaken for illegal drugs.
+Also, if you have a critical medical condition that requires prescription drugs, you may want to bring enough with you to last your entire time abroad (if possible).
+Prescription drugs must be carried in correctly labeled containers to prevent being mistaken for illegal drugs.
+It's also wise to bring a prescription or note signed by your doctor.

 It's important to have a reliable health and accident insurance policy while you are studying abroad, as well as coverage for emergency evacuation and repatriation (but let's hope it never comes to that!).